alessiatopi/Urban-healthy-lifestyle-analysis./README.md

 THE AIM:
-To predict happiness levels, identify homogeneous lifestyle groups, and determine key variables influencing urban well-being.
+Identify homogeneous lifestyle groups and determine key variables influencing urban well-being.

 METHODOLOGIES USED: